BracketSpace/Notification/readme.txt

 == Description ==

-This plugin allow you to send custom notifications or alerts about various events in WordPress.
-It also comes with simple yet powerful API by which you can add literally **any** trigger action.

-In messages you can use defined merge tags which will be later changed to content applicable for the trigger.
+Custom Notifications and Alerts without a hassle.
+Notify anyone about any action in your WordPress.
+With powerful Merge Tags, you can endlessly customize your messages.
+Set unlimited Notifications in your WordPress Admin via the beautiful and intuitive interface within 5 minutes.

-= Version 5 has been released! =
+= HOW DOES IT WORK =

-Completely new codebase with awesome improvements.
-Now, Notification plugin can send not only Emails but also Webhooks!
-With the brand new API you can create any notification type you want - SMS, Push, Slack... sky's the limit!
+The Notification plugin is built with three main components:

+* Trigger - a WordPress action, ie. User registration or Post publication
+* Notification - the thing which is being sent, ie. Email or Push
+* Merge Tag - dynamic content, ie. {user_email} or {post_permalink}

+You can use them in any combination, adding as many Notifications as you want.
+They can be sent to multiple Recipients with the content you write.

+The process is simple:

+* You select the Trigger
+* Compose your message with Merge Tags
+* Set Recipients
+* Save the Notification

+From now on the Notification is working.
+Test it out and add more!

-= New Triggers and Merge Tags =
+= PERFECT FOR DEVELOPERS =

-We switched to truly objective code.
-Every trigger and merge tag is now an object.
-But don't worry, it's even simpler than it was before!

-Take a look at documentation to see how easy and intuitive it is to [register custom trigger](https://docs.bracketspace.com/docs/registering-custom-triggers/).
+The Notification plugin is easy to set in the WordPress Admin, but it's even easier to extend with some sweet API.

+You can create your own Triggers with any WordPress action.
+If you do in your code `do_action( 'my_plugin_doing_awesome_thing' )` you can create a Trigger out of it.

+This allows you to use the Notification plugin as a notification system in your own plugin or theme.
+How?
+Well, because of two things:

+* You can easily load it copying the plugin files and including `load.php` file.
+A function known from Advanced Custom Fields plugin.
+* You can white label the plugin with just one function which is shipped in the plugin's core.
+For free.

+How easy extending the Notification plugin is?
+Let's see:

+* Adding another Merge Tag to existing trigger - 1 line of code
+* Creating custom Trigger - one intuitive class definition and registration with a single function call
+* Defining Global Merge Tag - 1 line of code
+* Creating new Extension - we have a [Boilerplate](https://github.com/BracketSpace/Notification-Extension-Boilerplate/) ready for you to start hacking

+[See the developer documentation](https://docs.bracketspace.com/docs-category/developer/) if you don't believe us.

-= Default Notifications =
+= DEFAULT NOTIFICATIONS =

 * Email
 * Webhook

-= Default Recipients =
+= DEFAULT RECIPIENTS =

-Plugin comes with few registered by default recipient types:
+The plugin comes with few registered by default recipient types:

-* Email address or Merge tag - free type email address or a Merge Tag
+* Email address or Merge Tag – free type email address or a Merge Tag
-* Administrator - takes an email from General Settings page
+* Administrator – takes an email from General Settings page
-* User - takes an email from WordPress user profile
+* User – takes an email from WordPress user profile
-* Role - notify all Users having selected role at once
+* Role – notify all Users having selected role at once

-= Default Triggers =
+= DEFAULT TRIGGERS =

-These are already defined in plugin's core and are ready to use.
+These are already defined in plugin’s core and are ready to use.
 You can enable or disable them on the Settings page.

-Any Post Type:
+Post Type:

 * Published post notification
 * Updated post notification
 * Post send for review (pending post) notification
 * Post moved to trash notification

+The Notification plugin supports any Custom Post Type out of the box.

 Comment / Pingback / Trackback: